 - Do You Believe in God, or Is That a Software Glitch?
 (New York Times, Aug 27, 2016)

-This is one recent example of how the requirement to publish more and faster, has pushed scientists to just use data and software without really understanding what it does or how its results should be interpretted.
-It also nicely discusses how data and software (both the software and its configuration files) are increasingly not shared and how this undermines the core principle of science: reproducibility.
+This is a nice example of how the requirement to publish more and faster, has pushed scientists to just use data and software without really understanding what it does or how its results should be interpretted.
+It is a review of Eklund et al. (2016) where the authors show that the false positive rate of the most common fMRI analysis tools is actually 70% (while it should be 5%).
+They are critical to the fact that "surprisingly its most common statistical methods have not been validated using real data".
+This New York Times review also nicely discusses how data and software (both the software and its configuration files) are increasingly not shared and how this undermines the core principle of science: reproducibility.

 As a member of the astronomical community, I can say this problem is also strongly present in my field (observational extra-galactic astrophysics).
 Most researchers guard their software techniques like trade secrets!
 I have tried to tackle this wrong attitude with a fully reproducible approach to my own research.
 Please see the reproduction pipeline for my recent paper in the Astrophysical Journal Supplement Series as an example.